Rooted in Justice 2024-2025

 • Having regular and end-of-program opportunities to provide program feedback and evaluation;

-• Being provided opportunities for personal and/or professional growth within the program and organization; and
+• Having opportunities for personal and/or professional growth within the program and organization; and

 • Participating in ample opportunities for feedback and expression through a diversity of means.

-This year, this opportunity is available to community-based organizations/groups with a 501(c)3 status or secured fiscal agent located in states on or east of the Mississippi River.
+This year, this opportunity is available for up to 4 community-based organizations/groups with a 501(c)3 status or secured fiscal agent located in the following states:

-Organizations of any size or stage of development can apply but preference will be given to organizations or programs with a budget of less than $800,000.
+Organizations of any size can apply but preference will be given to organizations or programs with a budget of less than $800,000.
+Programs must already be established.
+Rooted in Justice funding is not intended to support new programs or pilot projects.

 Preference will also be given to organizations that are majority-led by people who identify as BIPOC (Black, Indigenous, or People of Color) or of the global majority.